Hannah Gadsby: Nanette

 Hannah Gadsby: Nanette is a live comedy performance written and performed by Australian comedian Hannah Gadsby, which debuted in 2017.
-The work includes social commentary (especially about LGBTQ and women's perspectives, and mental illness), evocative speech punctuated by comedy and emotive narration of Gadsby's life, lessons and what her story offers to the world.
+The work includes social commentary, punctuated by comedy and emotive narration of Gadsby's life, lessons and what their story offers to the world.
 In June 2018, Netflix released a video of Gadsby's performance of the work at the Sydney Opera House, directed by Madeleine Parry and John Olb.
-The special was well-received by critics, winning a Peabody Award as well as Outstanding Writing for a Variety Special at the 2019 Primetime Emmy Awards.
+The special was well received by critics, winning a Peabody Award as well as Outstanding Writing for a Variety Special at the 2019 Primetime Emmy Awards.

 Development

-Gadsby created the stand-up show she named Nanette partly as a response to the public debate which took place in Australia before the law was changed to allow same-sex marriage, and soon after her diagnosis of ADHD and autism.
+Gadsby created the stand-up show Nanette partly as a response to the public debate which took place in Australia before the law was changed to allow same-sex marriage, and soon after their diagnoses of ADHD and autism.

-The show was originally named after a woman Gadsby had met, who she thought could be turned into an hour's worth of material.
-During the writing process, she realized this wasn't the case, but the name had already been chosen.
-She ended up ignoring this inconsistency and wrote an hour of material unrelated to Nanette.
-The initial shows were more combative with the audience, and made Gadsby feel victimised, so to get the audience more on her side, she added more jokes and relieved more tension throughout the show's run.
+The show was originally named after a woman Gadsby had met, who they thought could be turned into an hour's worth of material.
+During the writing process, they realized this wasn't the case, but the name had already been chosen.
+They ended up ignoring this inconsistency and wrote an hour of material unrelated to Nanette.
+The initial shows were more combative with the audience, and made Gadsby feel victimised, despite being the aggressor, so to get the audience more on their side, they added more jokes and relieved more tension throughout the show's run.